 For this example, let’s say it’s $1,500 per month.

-We'll now work backwards to determine your maximum home purchase price.
+We’ll now work backward to determine your maximum home purchase price.

 Find your PITI

-Principal + Interest is your mortgage payment.
-It's based on the amount you're borrowing, the interest rate at which you're borrowing, and the number of years in your loan.
+Principal + Interest is your basic mortgage payment.
+It’s based on your loan amount, interest rate, and your loan term (the number of years you have to repay it).

-Taxes is real estate taxes.
-As a homeowner, you're responsible for paying an annual real estate tax to the local taxing authority.
-Annual taxes typically range from 1-2% of your home's value annually.
+You’ll also need to budget for real estate taxes.
+As a homeowner, you’re responsible for paying an annual real estate tax to the local taxing authority.
+Annual taxes typically range from 1-2 percent of your home’s value annually.

-So, assuming a home purchase price of $250,000 and a ten percent downpayment, we should set aside $400 from our monthly budget for taxes and insurance.
+So, assuming a home purchase price of $250,000 and a ten percent down payment, plan on setting aside $400 for taxes and insurance each month.

 This leaves $1,100 to spend on principal + interest.

 Determining whether a home is “in budget” depends on your principal + interest payment.
 Your principal + interest payment depends on current mortgage rates.

 Be aware that mortgage rates move up and down all day, every day.
 Over the course of weeks and months, rates can change by 50 basis points (0.50 percent) or more.